SSCP or CISSP: Which is Better?

 Systems and Application Security

-SSCP candidates must have at least one year of verifiable work experience in one or more of the SSCP security domains.
-If you have a cybersecurity program degree, you may be granted a waiver for the year of experience.
+Candidates must have at least one year of verifiable work experience in one or more SSCP domains.
+Those with a degree from a cybersecurity program accredited by the U.S. National Center of Academic Excellence in Cyber Defense may qualify for a one-year waiver.

-As with the CISSP cert, SSCP candidates must be endorsed by an active ISC2 credential-holder before they are awarded their cert.
+As with the CISSP, SSCP candidates must be endorsed by an active ISC2 credential holder before they can be officially certified.

 Frankly, it is not a question of one certification versus the other.
 They represent different areas of cybersecurity expertise and experience.